“Our only security is our ability to change.”~ John Lilly

 It can help you more effectively use and share resources and information, connect IT, HR, and development teams, and integrate your IT infrastructure, governance, compliance, risk, operations, security, service delivery, new releases, pull requests, costs, impact measures, and much more on the patented NowPlatform.

-In order to succeed as a company that transforms their workflow into something new, extra effort should be put into the process.
+In order to succeed as a company that transforms its workflow into something new, extra effort should be put into the process.

 By undertaking change projects with care and looking out for everything we have mentioned, chances of your success will be increased significantly.

 What is Change Management?

 Change management is the process of making interconnected decisions that will allow a business to transform for preferable outcomes.

 Why is Change Management important?

 In order to adapt to new technologies and developments in the market effectively without putting your business in an even worse situation, good change management is crucial.

 What happens when Change Management fails?